Site Overlay

 Cancer Treatment: Procedures such as radioembolization or radiofrequency ablation utilize imaging to deliver targeted therapies to tumors.

-Treating Blockages: Techniques such as angioplasty and stent placement use imaging to treat blockages in blood vessels.
+Treating Blockages: Techniques such as angioplasty and stent placement use imaging to treat blood vessel blockages.

 Biopsies: Image-guided biopsies, such as those for the lung or thyroid, enable the precise collection of tissue samples.